Luxcium/phash-scout/README.md

   thread: () => void;
 };
 ```

-The `CPU_Mapper` function consume first a _filename_ `string` (the `filename` argument is descibe below) and return a function which takes 3 arguments:

-- `list: T[]`, A list: an array of element all of the same type `T`.
-- `mapFn: Mapper<T, R>`, A mapping function: a function of type `Mapper<A, B>` used as a mapper which apply a tranformation from the input type `T` to the output of type `R` over each element of the list.
-- `limit?: number` A limit (optional): a number representing the maximum cocurent workers used to splitt the workload of mapping over each element of the list.
-If the value is not provided the `os.cpus().length` is used instead but will be limited to the length of the list with `Math.min(limit, list.length)`.

-> All 3 parameter can be combined into a single argument as an object with values of same name and similar type `{list, mapFn, limit}`.
-The argument object type is `CPU_MapperArgs<TVal, RVal>`.
-In such case the 2nd and 3rd argument can be passed as _empty_, `null` or `undefined`.

 The `filename` argument is passed to the Worker constructor as is and therefor must be compatible whit the argument of the same name described in nodeJs documentation: